playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

-Because of this implementation, when you mutate the `current` value it will not cause a re-render.
+Because of this implementation, when you mutate the `current` value, it will not cause a re-render.

-Thanks to the lack of rendering on data storage, it's particularly useful for storing data that you need to keep a reference to, but don't need to render on-screen.
+Thanks to the lack of rendering on data storage, it's particularly useful for storing data that you need to keep a reference to but don't need to render on-screen.
 One such example of this would be a timer:

 ```jsx
   const dataRef = React.useRef();